letmebefree/zonetradingmanual/auto-trading-parameters.md

 If this parameter is set to true, the EA will update the target for a trade when a fresh opposing zone forms on the same time frame as the zone used to create the order.
 The new target will be calculated at the fresh zone's entry, modified by the Target Buffer or Reduce target by percentage parameter.

+**Target buffer in pips**

+As an alternative to the previous parameter, this can be used to reduce the calculated profit target by a set number of pips, instead of a percentage of the total profit target.

+### Tick Based Trade Closing Criteria

 **Close trade when price hits opposing Bollinger Band:**

 If set to true, this parameters causes an active buy trade to be closed as soon as the high of the current candle touches the upper Bollinger band.
 An active sell trade will be closed as soon as the low of the current candle touches the lower Bollinger band.
 The principle behind this is that the Bollinger band represents a level where price has been over extended away from the moving average due to a strong move away from it.
 Therefore support or resistance from zones is likely to be move effective and a reversal of sorts is likely.